 The availability of charging facilities is critical to promoting the wider adoption of EVs.
 We have therefore been working with the private sector in expanding the EV charging infrastructure in Hong Kong.
 As at end of June 2016, there are over 1 300 EV chargers for public use including more than 200 medium chargers in Hong Kong, covering all 18 districts in various types of buildings.
 In addition, there are now 17 CHAdeMO quick chargers set up at various districts, such that there is one within around 15 km.
 There are also 163 other quick chargers using other charging standards.
 The Government has launched a pilot scheme that enables suppliers of electric taxis to install quick chargers at car parks administered by the Transport Department.
 We will closely monitor the growth in the number of EVs and consider the need to further expand and enhance the charging network in a timely manner.

-Regarding support to EV users, a hotline (3757 6222) was set up at the Electrical and Mechanical Services Department to provide information and technical support to interested parties in setting up EV chargers at car parks.
+Regarding support to EV users, a hotline (3757 6222) was set up at the Environmental Protection Department to provide information and technical support to interested parties in setting up EV chargers at car parks.
 Besides, guidelines have been issued on the arrangements and technical requirements in setting up EV chargers.

 Please see below the following information related to charging facilities:-